The Mechanic (2011): More Drinking Than Killing

-Arthur is a cold hearted mechanic, a.k.a. hitman, who excels in killing people discretely and making it look like an accident.
-His mentor’s son, Steve McKenna (Ben Foster), wants to follow in his father’s foot steps and become a hit man so Arthur begins his training.
+Arthur (Jason Statham) is a cold hearted mechanic, a.k.a. hitman, who excels in killing people discreetly and making it look like an accident.
+His mentor’s son, Steve McKenna (Ben Foster), wants to follow in his father’s footsteps and become a hit man so Arthur begins his training.
 Working together quickly makes them the best bosom buddies either of them has ever had, and together they take on the head “mechanic.”

-And the action!
+Now, onto the action!
 Where was it?
 All of the action scenes are shown in the trailer.
-They spent more time drinking than they did killing people, and that’s not what I want to see in an action movie.
-The Mechanic had a great opening sequence, went downhill in the second act, but then finally picked up with the action in the third act.
-Is it too much to ask for a film with 70 minutes of action, no more than 20 minutes setup and plot?
-Maybe my expectations were too high this time.
+They spent more time drinking than they did killing people.
+The Mechanic has a great opening sequence, goes downhill in the second act, but then finally picks up with the action in the third act.
+Is it too much to ask for a film to spread the action out a little more evenly?
+Are my expectations just too high?

 Time Until the Action Starts: ~ 2 minutes